 santa cruz harbor kayaking

-Santa Cruz boasts a Mediterranean climate, surf and its quaint, laid-back atmosphere.
-Paddling Santa Cruz Harbor is very enjoyable.
-Santa Cruz is a popular a kayaking and SUP boarding destination from which to embark on paddling trips of a variety of lengths.
-As you paddle out of the harbor and into the ocean, you can leave all the worries and stress of the city behind.
+The coastal city of Santa Cruz boasts a Mediterranean climate, scenic surf culture, and a quaint, laid-back atmosphere.
+Paddling in the Santa Cruz Harbor is a highly enjoyable activity, as the area is a popular destination for kayaking and stand-up paddleboarding (SUP).
+When you paddle out of the harbor and into the open ocean, you can leave the stresses of the city behind.

-For a more challenging paddle, you can start at Natural Bridge State Park where you can launch your kayak from the beach and paddle up the coast to the sea caves and pocket coves of Wilder Ranch.
-After paddling through ‘Hole in the wall’ cave, you can enjoy a nice lunch on a secluded beach.
+For a more challenging paddle, you can start at Natural Bridges State Park and launch your kayak from the beach.
+From there, you can paddle up the coast to explore the sea caves and pocket coves of Wilder Ranch.
+After paddling through the "Hole in the Wall" cave, you can enjoy a peaceful lunch on a secluded beach.

 Map of Santa Cruz Harbor